haoxins/haoxins.github.io/2024/paper-blog-1.md

 any training by chaining LLMs with abundant off-the-shelf models/APIs/code interpreters as tools, and leveraging in-context few-shot examples to teach LLMs on planning.
+However, as there is no training, the system may fail to invoke the right tool.
 ```

 ### A High-Level Technical Overview of Fully Homomorphic Encryption